Who we are

 In additional to primary healthcare services, the field centre also houses a women’s holistic health centre and hosts educational programs for children and young people and a number of community events.
 Most staff are themselves IDPs and camp residents.
 All international staff work entirely on a volunteer basis.

 We also work worldwide to spread information and promote awareness of the situation.
 To date we have hosted events in Sweden, Finland, UK, Italy, Poland, Norway, Ireland and the US.

 Joint Help for Kurdistan was founded by a group of compassionate and concerned doctors from Sweden in response to the August 2014 Shingal massacre and Yazidi genocide in Kurdistan.
 They assembled a team of volunteers and set forth on a mission to aid the growing number of sick, injured, and traumatized men, women, and children who survived the massacre.

-JHK is a registered NGO in Sweden the United States and in Kurdistan.
-Our way and means are based upon donations and funding from private individuals and other NGO:s.
+JHK is a registered NGO in Sweden, the United States and in Kurdistan.
+Our way and means are based upon donations and funding from private individuals and other small NGO:s.